ZhYGuoL/DMOJ-Submissions/README.md

 # DMOJ-Submissions

-DMOJ submissions made by me... not much
+DMOJ submissions in Python made by me... not much